 Note: When you move an inactive mailbox to a different geo location, you might affect content search results or the ability to search the mailbox from the former geo location.
 For more information, see Searching and exporting content in Multi-Geo environments.

 Create new cloud mailboxes in a specific geo location

 To create a new mailbox in a specific geo location, you need to do either of these steps:

-Configure the PreferredDataLocation value as described in the previous section before the mailbox is created in Exchange Online.
-For example, configure the PreferredDataLocation value on a user before assigning a license.
+Configure the PreferredDataLocation value as described in the previous Move an existing cloud-only mailbox to a specific geo location section before you create the mailbox in Exchange Online.
+For example, configure the PreferredDataLocation value on a user before you assign a license.

 Assign a license at the same time you set the PreferredDataLocation value.

 To create a new cloud-only licensed user (not AAD Connect synchronized) in a specific geo location, use the following syntax in Azure AD PowerShell:

 New-MsolUser -UserPrincipalName <UserPrincipalName> -DisplayName "<Display Name>" [-FirstName <FirstName>] [-LastName <LastName>] [-Password <Password>] [-LicenseAssignment <AccountSkuId>] -PreferredDataLocation <GeoLocationCode>

 This example create a new user account for Elizabeth Brunner with the following values: